 Students who do nominate to withdraw from a course must make an informed decision to assess the potential impact on their final HSC and career pathway.
 Students who want to achieve an ATAR for university admission must seek guidance in this decision making as there are mandatory requirements for an ATAR pattern of study.
 Students should wait until AFTER THEY RECEIVE THEIR RESULTS FROM THE YEAR 11 EXAM PERIOD before initiating conversations as per the timeline below.

 Externally delivered VET courses and distance education courses form part of a student's mandatory units of study.
 Students need to ensure their continued attendance and participation in these courses to ensure mandatory outcomes are achieved.
 Withdrawal or exclusion from these courses may affect students gaining the HSC credential.

-To vary their pattern of study for the 2023 HSC students must:
+To vary their pattern of study for the 2024 HSC students must:

-- 1. Complete Section 1 of the Change of Subject Request Form. - 2.
+- 1. Collect a Change of Subject Request Form from HT Secondary Studies and complete Section 1. - 2.
 Have an open conversation with a parent/carer to determine a valid reason to vary the pattern of study.
 A parent must sign the green course variation form. - 3.
-Initiate a discussion with Mrs Mason (SLA Coordinator) to discuss pattern of study and career options.
-If endorsed, Mrs Mason must sign the green course selection form. - 4.
+Initiate a discussion with HT Secondary Studies to discuss pattern of study and career options.
+If endorsed, HT Secondary Studies must sign the green course selection form. - 4.
 Initiate a discussion with the relevant Classroom Teacher and Head Teacher from the course they intend to withdraw from.
-A green course variation form must be signed by the head teacher. - 5.
+A green course variation form must be signed by the Head Teacher. - 5.
 Initiate a discussion with the relevant Head Teacher of the new course being selected (if applicable).
-A green course variation form must be signed by the Head Teacher. - 6.
-Initiate a discussion with Mrs Hungerford (Deputy Principal) or Mrs Naylor (HT Instructional Leader) to ensure that the withdrawal from the course will not impact on NESA requirements for the HSC credential, as well as qualifying for an ATAR.
-If endorsed, HTSS/IL must sign the green course selection form. - 7.
-Submit the green course variation form to HTSS/HTIL.
+A green course variation form must be signed by the Head Teacher. - Initiate another discussion with HT Secondary Studies to ensure that the withdrawal from the course will not impact on NESA requirements for the HSC credential, as well as qualifying for an ATAR.
+If endorsed, HT Secondary Studies must sign the green course selection form. - 7.
+Submit the green course variation form to HT Secondary Studies.
 Withdrawals will then be registered electronically with NESA.
-Note: changes from that point may then be irreversible. - Updated timetables, inclusive of approved course changes, will then be issued to students only at this time may you stop attending classes for withdrawn courses.
+Note: changes from that point may then be irreversible. - Deputy Principal to approve and action changes.
+Updated timetables, inclusive of approved course changes, will then be issued to students only at this time may you stop attending classes for withdrawn courses.
 Students will be expected to attend the Senior Learning Area in the place of these classes.